BattMoTeam/BattMo/Documentation/JOSS/paper.md

 ## Examples

-Numerous documented and tested examples are provided with the code and demonstrates the features listed above.
+Numerous documented and tested examples are provided with the code and demonstrate the features listed above.
 We seek to be cross-compatible, allowing for any chemistry and material combination with any battery format.
 A selection of the examples are documented at [https://battmo.org/BattMo/](https://battmo.org/BattMo/).
 The complete list of examples are available at [https://github.com/BattMoTeam/BattMo/tree/main/Examples](https://github.com/BattMoTeam/BattMo/tree/main/Examples). <!--  -->

 ## BattMo family